weiju/ratr0-engine/README.md

 A platform independent way to interactive with the operating system's file system to e.g. load game assets or load and store persistent data

 ### Audio subsystem

-A service to play background music and sound effects
+A service to play background music and sound effects.
+This subsystem is built on top of PTPlayer by Frank Wille.

 ### Input subsystem

+This maps user input information to game actions.

 Go [here](docs/INPUT.md) for more information